Contents

 A flimsy, budget tripod will hold you back, but you can easily pick up models that are good enough for $50-60.

-It is essentially a small drive that sits between your tripod and camera and moves your camera at the speed and direction of the rotation of the Earth so it stays focused on the stars.
+- A Star Tracker – These are small mounts that sit between your tripod and camera and move your camera at the speed and direction of the rotation of the Earth so it stays focused on the stars.
+This is something you might want to invest in as you progress but is not essential.
+See the Best Star Trackers for more on this.

-These are effectively remote controls for your camera that allow you to program it to shoot a certain number of times with your chosen settings.
+- An Intervalometer – These are remote controls for your camera that allow you to program it to shoot a certain number of times with your chosen settings.
+See the Best Intervalometers.

-- A spare battery of your camera – you don’t want to run out of juice when you’ve got up in the middle of the night to shoot the stars
+- A spare battery for your camera – You don’t want to run out of juice when you’ve got up in the middle of the night to shoot the stars.

-The most important element of getting night sky photography right is the planning.
+The most important element of being able to successfully take photos of stars is planning.

 It’s not as fun as getting a new bit of gear, but the greatest camera in the world will lose to a lesser one if the conditions aren’t right.